Remillard/VHDL-Mode/README.md

 Another note, these are sequence keystrokes.
 For example to copy a port interface from an entity, move the point into the structure (anywhere should be fine) and hit `Alt-k` then `p` then `w`.
 These should not be chorded.

 For the long-time Emacs vhdl-mode user, there is now a preference for activating the original Emacs vhdl-mode keybinds.
-I am not going to document these here as it will likely confuse new users however if interested, simply look at the `Default.sublime-keymap` file for the keybinds.
+I am not going to document these here as it will likely confuse new users however if interested, simply look at the `Default (Windows|OSX|Linux).sublime-keymap` file for the keybinds.

 **Port Interface Copy/Paste Functions**